bignerdranch/Freddy/README.md

 }
 ```

 Here, we are instead loading the values from the key `"people"` as an array using the computed property.
-The biggest change here is passing the retrived `JSON` into the static method `Person.createWithJSON(person)` .
+The biggest change here is passing the retrieved `JSON` into the static method `Person.createWithJSON(person)` .

 Here is our `Person` stuct:
 ```swift